TeachersFirst - Featured Sites: Week of Apr 16, 2017

 Grades1 to 3

 In the ClassroomCapture student interest in environmental science, zoology, conservation, and ecology with Plum and her human friends!
 Use this site in science as a way to introduce the study of the Earth, biomes, or food chains.
 Share the videos on an interactive whiteboard or projector.
 Add to computers for center time.
 Use Plum's adventures to inspire further adventures involving the students.
 Use videos as a multimedia resource to supplement the science textbook.
 Use the adventures to inspire either narrative or expository writing.
 During Earth Day, students can explore your school community.
 Explore other science topics and have students create comics using a tool such as Write Comics, reviewed here, or digital storytelling projects with their own images, observations, and stories using UtellStory, reviewed here.
 UtellStory allows narrating and adding text to a picture.
 ESL/ELL and learning support students will find this site useful with reading support, video, and demonstrations.
 Have students research topics mentioned in the videos for deeper understanding.
-Have students create blogs, using Throwww, reviewed here, to document their learning and observations.
-Throwww enables you to create "quick and easy" blogs to be used one time only and provides a unique URL for sharing.
+If you are beginning the process of integrating technology, have students create blogs sharing their learning and understanding using Loose Leaves, reviewed here.
+This blog creator requires no registration.
+If you are teaching younger students and looking for an easy way to integrate technology and check for understanding, challenge your students to create a blog using EasyBlog, reviewed here.
 Share research and stories with other classes in your school, students' families, and on your class website or wiki.

 GradesK to 6